 - 4.Power clutch operation

 - 5.Disappearing headlamps

 - 6.Disc locks

-Work was still proceeding on the V8 version of the V12 engine and by 1971 it looked as if the unit was about to get the green light.
-By February 1971, Harry Mundy had tested an XJ4 chassis fitted with a V8 and a double bulkhead which gave a, ‘noticeble improvement in noise suppression, but there is still some resonance confined to the floor panels, especially at 2700-3200rpm with wide open throttle.
-Above this speed there are no further critical periods and in the higher range he (Mundy) considers the unit to be noticeably smoother than either the 4.2 or the 2.8 (XK).’
+Work was still proceeding on the V8 version of the V12 engine and, by 1971, it looked as if the unit was about to get the green light.
+By February 1971, Harry Mundy had tested an XJ4 chassis fitted with a V8 and a double bulkhead which gave a ‘noticeable improvement in noise suppression, but there is still some resonance confined to the floor panels, especially at 2700-3200rpm with wide open throttle.
+Above this speed there are no further critical periods and in the higher range I (Mundy) consider the unit to be noticeably smoother than either the 4.2 or the 2.8 (XK).’

 While all this was going on the XJ25 Series 3 E-type and its V12 engine was finally announced on 25 March 1971.